• News

 LA-ICP-MS showed natural chemistry, such as about 200 ppma of iron and trace elements like gallium (25 ppma), vanadium (3.5 ppma), magnesium (35 ppma), chromium (1.5 ppma), and titanium (80 ppma).

-Based on how it looked, how its colors changed, and how it was made, this stone was said to be a natural sapphire that had been heated and that came from Madagascar.
+Based on how it looked, how its colors changed, and how it was made, this stone was said to be a natural sapphirethat had been heated and that came from Madagascar.

 This study was interesting because it showed how synthetics and fakes can be mixed with their natural counterparts to make a parcel look different than it really is.